Skip Navigation

 Social media and communications websites and apps such as Facebook, Instagram, Twitter, Snapchat, TikTok, Tumblr, Pintrest, WhatsApp, AskFM, and others allow users to connect instantaneously with others across the globe and share messages (text/voice), pictures and video.
 Our Lady of Sorrows Catholic School works to protect the confidentiality rights of all students.
 The Family Education Rights and Privacy Act of 1973 (FERPA) and the Child Protection Act of 2012 (CPA) were designed to protect personally identifiable information of minors.
 OLS School adheres to these laws in its attempt to protect the privacy rights of all students.
 As a result, the parents of students enrolled at OLS School are discouraged from posting photographs taken at school sponsored events that include the images and names of students other than their own on their personal social media pages.
 Such postings are a violation of OLS School’s adherence to FERPA and the Child Protection Act.

-Furthermore, photos and captions on a student or parent’s social media account that depict the school, the faculty, other students, or the parish in a defamatory manner may result in disciplinary action up to expulsion from OLS.
+Furthermore, photos and captions on a student or parent’s social media account that depict the school, the faculty, other students, or the parish in a defamatory manner, or attempt to defame, may result in disciplinary action up to expulsion from OLS and/or other legal action.

 Sexting: Students involved in possession or transmission of inappropriate photos on their cell phones or other electronic devices which negatively impact the learning environment at school face suspension and/or expulsion.
 In accordance with the law, the McAllen Police Department will be notified and students and parents may face legal repercussions as well.